 6. Inspection of the Home Often

 Consistent inspections are key to catching issues early before they escalate into larger problems.
 Pay close attention to mold-prone areas, such as basements, attics, and crawlspaces, and look for signs of water damage or mold growth.
-Inspect plumbing systems for leaks or condensation around pipes and maintain HVAC systems regularly.
+Inspect plumbing systems for leaks or condensation around burst pipes and belongings, and maintain HVAC systems regularly.
 Cleaning air ducts and replacing filters frequently can prevent mold spores from spreading throughout your home.

 7. Treating High-Risk Areas Proactively